Chewy Ginger Snaps recipe with cinnamon, molasses, and of course ginger. I’ll warn you now, these cookies are addicting and perfect for fall.

 Chewy Ginger Snaps are one of my FAVORITE cookies on this earth.
 Maybe because they remind me of fall and Christmas, which I’m also obsessed with.
+It’s only September but I’m already listening to Christmas music.
 I will always be THAT friend.
-And not just because of the presents, it’s because of the food.
+I’m not just obsessed because of the presents and music, it’s because of the food.
 Sometimes I like to mix things up a little and make something besides the husbands’ favorite Chocolate Chip Pudding Cookies.These ginger snaps are chewy, rolled in sugar, and have trademark cracks running through them.

 Ginger Snaps have many names; ginger nuts, ginger biscuits, gingerbread, ginger snappies, etc. and depending on where you’re from, they have different textures and ingredients too.
 I prefer mine to be soft and chewy; I could eat them by the dozen.
-Other countries have thinner, crispier versions.
+Other countries have thinner, crispier versions that snap when you break them.
 The better to dunk in your tea.

 Lately, I’ve been obsessing over the concept of afternoon tea.
 Being American, it’s not very common unless you live in the south and then it’s usually a glass of iced tea or sweet tea in the summer.
 When my husband and I visited Europe last summer, we brought home box after box of some of our favorite